 Current Project Status

 The City engaged CRW Engineering Group, LLC (CRW) for engineering services to evaluate road alignment and land development options and provide a detailed design for phased construction of the Shotgun Cove Road Extension, Mile 2.0 to 4.5.
-CRW is currently developing the 65% design level, having completed the Draft DSR in 2018 and selected a preferred alignment earlier this year.
-Design is funded and will be completed by November 2020.
-Construction is anticipated to begin by mid-2021 and could be completed over the next 5-10 years (subject to funding).
+CRW finalized the design in October 2022, having completed the Draft Design Study Report (DSR) in 2018 and selected a preferred alignment in 2019.
+Construction is anticipated to begin in Summer 2023 and could be completed over the next 5-10 years (subject to funding).

 Given the goals of the FLAP grant and the conditions of the original land transfer, this design effort is focused on providing optimum access to USFS land at Trinity Point while anticipating potential future extension of the road all the way to Shotgun Cove.
 The project team has collaborated closely with the USFS to terminate the road on Forest Service land, to facilitate future recreation facilities and water access.
 The USFS also received separate funding for the development of a Trinity Point Master Plan concurrent to this design.
 In addition, the Shotgun Cove Road Extension design also considers land development opportunities along the corridor and potential access to State and Federal lands further uphill, expanding year-round recreational opportunities for a variety of users.